po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 * You have the ability to add a comment with your merge before clicking confirm.

 * Now you have merged your `super-feature` branch with the `main` branch.
 Github gives you the option to delete the branch you merged but that might not always be ideal.
-I would clarify with your team members before deleting a branch.
+Always check in with your team members before deleting a branch.

 ![After merging branches Github ask if we would like to delete the super feature branch](./Images/12-safe-to-delete.png)